smopen/sigcpp/_posts/2020-04-07-safely-processing-immutable-text.md

 testing if `std::strcmp(z1, z2) > 0`, where `z1` and `z2` represent C-strings, and sv1
 and sv2 are corresponding string_view objects.
 Likewise, we can use the function member `find` instead of the low-level functions `std::strchr`, and `std::strstr`.
-(The string_view function `find` can find both single characters and multi-character texts.)
+(The string_view function `find` can find both single-character and multi-character texts.)

 The string_view approach also has the advantage that it works with any character array, not just with C-strings.
 As a result, there is no need to resort to using functions such